agirardello/axonix-ios-sdk-releases/Axonix Quick Start Docs.md

 ```

 You should replace the `@"your-application-id-here"` string with a string containing
-your actual application ID, found in the [Axonix Dashboard][2].
+your actual application ID, found in the [developer console][2].
 If you haven't created
 an application in Axonix yet, you can follow [these steps][3] and you will recieve your
 Application ID when you're finished.